Reviewing Infinite Graphics (OTCMKTS:INFG) and ARC Document Solutions (NYSE:ARC)

 Infinite Graphics Incorporated, a precision imaging engineering company, provides imaging software solutions, and imaging and patterning services.
 It offers photomask products and services, including standard and custom reticles, as well as other high-precision optical patterns; medium area masks; masters and copies; aligner masks; large area masks; grayscale lithography for photomask production; ablation masks with substrates and coatings; and cleaning and repair services comprising ablation and addition of chrome, aluminum, copper, and other coatings, as well as repair and cleaning services, such as evaluation of the supplied substrate with manual or automated inspection.
 The company also provides phototooling services; 3D and sculpted patterning solutions, including NanoSculpt 3D Solution Suite; software products, which consist of Gen Stencil, Phototooling Toolbox, ParCAM, EXT, CheckMate, FirePlot, and RIP/OEM software products; and patterned products.
 Its solutions find applications in MEMS, semiconductor packaging, optical, ablation, life sciences, solar, metrology, and graphics software industries.
 Infinite Graphics Incorporated was founded in 1969 and is headquartered in Minneapolis, Minnesota.

-Receive News & Ratings for Infinite Graphics Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Infinite Graphics and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for ARC Document Solutions Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for ARC Document Solutions and related companies with MarketBeat.com's FREE daily email newsletter.